OsmanM94/HelloElectricPublic/README.md

 # HelloElectric is a ev car marketplace
-APIs such as Supabase, were removed sorry
+APIs such as Supabase, were removed sorry, a demo video is available on my LinkedIn page